 SECTOR SUB-SECTOR INDICATORS Nutrition (cont.)
-Protection Child Protection Number of people trained in child protection, disaggregated by sex; At least one additional indicator to measure protection outcomes of the proposed activities, which captures a decrease in children's vulnerability, a minimized threat, a reduction of risk, or an improvement in the well-being of children who have been harmed, exploited, or abused Prevention and Response to Gender-based Violence Number of individuals benefitting from GBV services, by sex; Number of people trained in GBV prevention or response, by sex Psychosocial Support Services Number of people trained in psychosocial support, by sex At least one additional indicator to measure protection outcomes of the proposed activities, which captures a change in the psychosocial well-being of the targeted population Protection Coordination, Advocacy, and Information Number of people trained in protection, by sex At least one additional indicator to measure protection outcomes of the proposed activities, which captures a change in the protective environment for the affected population.
-Risk Management Policy and Practice Building Community Awareness/Mobilization Number of people participating in training, by sex Percentage of people trained who retain skills and knowledge after two months Percentage of attendees at joint planning meetings who are from the local community Early warning system in targeted community is in place for all major hazards with appropriate outreach to communities (Y/N) Percentage of community members who received at least one early warning message from at least one source prior to a disaster occurring
+Nutrition Systems Number and percentage of health providers/officials trained in established/strengthened nutrition guidelines/policies/systems for the prevention and treatment of acute malnutrition, by sex Nutrition information systems are established and functioning (Y/N), and if yes, number of nutrition systems established and functioning A nutrition supply system is established (Y/N), and if yes, the supply system is functioning without disruption (Y/N) Number of people trained At least one additional ind activities, which captures a reduction of risk, or an impression Protection Prevention and Response to Gender- based Violence Number of individuals benefitting from GBV services, by sex; Number of people trained in GBV prevention or response, by sex Psychosocial Support Services Number of people trained in psychosocial support, by sex At least one additional indicator to measure protection outcomes of the proposed activities, which captures a change in the psychosocial well-being of the targeted population Protection Coordination, Advocacy, and Information Number of people trained in protection, by sex At least one additional indicator to measure protection outcomes of the proposed activities, which captures a change in the protective environment for the affected population.
+Risk Management Policy and Practice Building Community Awareness/Mobilization Number of people participating in training, by sex Percentage of people trained who retain skills and knowledge after two months Percentage of attendees at joint planning meetings who are from the local community

-SECTOR SUB-SECTOR INDICATORS Capacity Building and Training Number of people trained in disaster preparedness, mitigation, and management, by sex Number of trainings conducted Number of people passing final exams or receiving certificates, by sex Percentage of people trained who retain skills and knowledge after two months Global Advocacy and Engagement Number of jointly organized events held Number of attendees at jointly organized events Number of joint publications Number of documents, plans, or agreements modified to include DRR language Risk Management Policy and Practice (cont.)
-Integration/Enhancement within Education Systems and Research Number of DRR curricula developed, by educational level (e.g., primary, secondary, post-secondary) Number of students educated on DRR, by sex Number of DRR-related programs established within educational institutions Policy and Planning Number of hazard risk reduction plans, strategies, policies, disaster preparedness, and contingency plans developed and in place Number of people participating in discussions regarding national risk reduction strategies as a result of the program, by sex Number of communities and stakeholders involved in the development of plans, policies, and strategies National and local risk assessment, hazards data and vulnerability information is available within targeted areas (Y/N) Public-Private Partnerships Number of private sector businesses engaged in response or DRR-related activities as a result of the program Targeted total number of individuals indirectly benefiting from DRR-related activities as a result of the program Percentage of businesses in the target business category in the program area incorporated into project activities Percentage of government disaster contingency plans that incorporate private-sector aspects
+SECTOR SUB-SECTOR INDICATORS Capacity Building and Training Number of people trained in disaster preparedness, mitigation, and management, by sex Number of trainings conducted Number of people passing final exams or receiving certificates, by sex Percentage of people trained who retain skills and knowledge after two months Global Advocacy and - Number of jointly organized events held Global Advocacy and - Number of attendees at jointly organized events Engagement - Number of joint publications - Number of documents, plans, or agreements modified Number of attendees at jointly organized events Number of joint publications Risk within Education post-secondary) Management Systems and Posparch Number of students educated on DRR, by set Number of DRR curricula developed, by educational level (e.g., primary, secondary, post-secondary) Number of students educated on DRR, by sex Number of DRR-related programs established within educational institutions Practice (cont.)
+Policy and Planning Number of hazard risk reduction plans, strategies, policies, disaster preparedness, and contingency plans developed and in place Number of people participating in discussions regarding national risk reduction strategies as a result of the program, by sex Number of communities and stakeholders involved in the development of plans, policies, and strategies National and local risk assessment, hazards data and vulnerability information is available within targeted areas (Y/N) Public-Private Partnerships Number of private sector businesses engaged in response or DRR-related activities as a result of the program Targeted total number of individuals indirectly benefiting from DRR-related activities as a result of the program Percentage of businesses in the target business category in the program area incorporated into project activities Percentage of government disaster contingency plans that incorporate private-sector aspects